Here are some of our latest mentions in the press

 Online Program Management: A view of the market landscape

-The e-Literate blog recently published an informative overview of the evolving online program management market by Phil Hill.
+The e-Literate blog published an informative overview of the evolving online program management market by Phil Hill.

 UX to LX: The Rise of Learner Experience Design